This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Have reflex reactions, such as rooting, grasping a finger in his or her palm, and straightening an arm when his or her head is turned

-What you can do when your baby cries:
+What to do when your baby cries:

 - Hold your baby skin to skin and rock him or her, or swaddle your baby in a soft blanket.